keithrbennett/keithrbennett.github.io/_posts/2018-04-08-clipboard-text-processing-with-ruby.md

 date: 2018-04-08
 ---

-This article will explain how to integrate text processing scripts in Ruby (or any other scripting language) with _any_ editor.
+This article will explain how to integrate text processing scripts in Ruby (or any other language, scripting or otherwise) with _any_ editor.
 First, some basics...

 ----